-Built Heritage Resource: One or more buildings, structures, monuments, installations, or remains associated with architectural cultural, social, political, economic or military history.
+Built Heritage Resource: One or more significant buildings, structures, monuments, installations, or remains associated with architectural, cultural, social, political, economic or military history and identified as being important to a community.
+These resources may be identified through designation or heritage conservation easement under the Ontario Heritage Act, or listed by local, provincial or federal jurisdictions.
 Channel: A natural stream that conveys water; a ditch or channel excavated for the flow of water.